Browse by Medical Category

 Mass General screens patients who meet the following criteria:

 A low-dose CT scan (LDCT) is the only screening test for lung cancer recommended by the US Preventive Services Task Force.
-The LDCT is reported by one of a team of dedicated thoracic radiologists who have expertise in this area, using an established reporting algorithm and a system for management of positive results, including clear protocols for invasive procedures.
+It can be ordered following documentation of a counseling and shared decision-making visit.

 LDCT may also detect incidental abnormalities such as cardiovascular disease, abdominal abnormalities or thyroid nodules, which may require follow-up.
 In NLST, 7.5% of participants had a significant finding other than lung cancer.
 Incidental findings may generate a recommendation by the reporting radiologist for further tests.
 As experience grows, the recommendations may change over time.

-You can order LDCT through ROE (for clinicians within Partners) or ROE Portal (for clinicians outside of Partners) or by calling 617-724-XRAY (9729).
-Currently, LDCTs are performed at Mass General Imaging in Waltham and Chelsea.
+You can order LDCT through Epic using this tip sheet (for clinicians within Partners) or Physician Gateway (for clinicians outside of Partners) or by calling 617-724-XRAY (9729).

 Prior CT studies are extremely helpful and can reduce the need for follow-up imaging.
 If the patient’s previous scan was performed at Mass General, it will be available for comparison for the reporting radiologist.
 If it was done at an outside institution, it will need to be loaded onto our PACS system through lifeIMAGE.
 If done prior to the patient having a low-dose CT scan (LDCT), a delay in reporting the scan can be prevented.
 If you need help loading studies, please contact our Imaging Service Center at 617-726-1798.

-Our radiologists have many years of expertise in reporting chest CT and evaluating lung nodules.
-They will report the scans in accordance with national guidelines and follow the Lung RADS Lexicon due to be published in summer 2014.
-This algorithm for reporting results is similar to BI-RADS.
+The LDCT is reported by one of a team of dedicated thoracic radiologists who have many years of expertise in reporting chest CT and evaluating lung nodules.
+The radiologist will report the scans in accordance with a nationally accepted reporting algorithm, LUNG-RADS, and a system for management of positive results, including clear protocols for invasive procedures.
+The algorithm for reporting results is similar to BI-RADS.
+The report will be received in the same fashion as other CT scan reports.
 If you have any questions regarding the report, please e-mail the reporting radiologist.